clearent/ClearentIdtechIOSFramework/README.md

 ## How to Integrate

-In order to integrate the **SDK UI** you will need to create a configuration object and pass it to SDK UI
+In order to integrate the **SDK UI** you will need to create a configuration object and pass it ClearentUIManager like in the following example:

 ```
   let uiManagerConfig = ClearentUIManagerConfiguration(baseURL: baseURL, apiKey: apiKey, publicKey: publickKey, readerInfoReceived: nil, tipAmounts: [1, 2, 3], signatureEnabled: true)